Factbox: How to deal with Target's data breach

 The good news is that in order to do that, a thief needs your Social Security number, and Social Security information was not passed along in this breach, Siciliano notes.
 The bad news is that thieves will work during a long period of time to bait you for sensitive information, luring you in with what they already have stolen, he adds.

-To combat this, he recommends identity theft protection for everyone, which his company sells.
+To combat this, he recommends identity theft protection for everyone, which some of the other companies he consults for sell.
 “Without it, you’re a sitting duck,” Siciliano said.

 (Follow us @ReutersMoney or here